JohannRosenberg/codewif/README.md

 [![Release](https://jitpack.io/v/johannblake/codewif.svg)](https://jitpack.io/#johannblake/codewif)

-**This is currently under development and should be done by the end of the week.**

 # Overview
 Codewif is an Android library framework to allow you to perform in-app testing of Android apps and libraries.
 It offers the following benefits over the traditional way of testing apps: